MrBIMC/MaterialSeekBarPreference/README.md

     xmlns:sample="http://schemas.android.com/apk/res-auto">
 ````

-Now you can use this view in your preferences layout, just like any other normal preference:
+Now you can use this view in your preferences layout, just like any other normal preference.
 ```xml
     <com.pavelsikun.seekbarpreference.SeekBarPreference
         android:key="your_pref_key"